-Full copies of the Environmental Impact Assessment Report (EIR) will be made available to all Registered I&APs, and will be notified of the Environmental Impact Report (EIR) by means of notifications, informing them of the availability of the Draft EIR and will be invited to comment.
-The EIR will be made available for a 30-day comment period3.
+Full copies of the Environmental Impact Assessment Report (EIR) were made available to all Registered I&APs, and were notified of the Environmental Impact Report (EIR) by means of notifications, informing them of the availability of the Draft EIR and will be invited to comment.
+The EIR was made available for a 30-day comment period3.

-At the end of the comment period, the EIR will be revised in response to feedback received from I&APs.
-All comments received and responses to the comments will be incorporated into the Final Environmental Impact Report (Final EIR) in the form of a Comments and Response Table.
+At the end of the comment period, the EIR was revised in response to feedback received from I&APs.
+All comments received and responses to the comments were incorporated, where applicable, into the Final Environmental Impact Report (Final EIR) in the form of a Comments and Response Table.
 The Final EIR will then be submitted to D:E&NC for decision.